Color Mismatches in Stereoscopic Video: Real-World Dataset and Deep Correction Method: Proposed Dataset

 Filming the left distorted view and left ground-truth view without parallax is crucial to achieving precise ground-truth data.
 Parallax is a difference in the apparent position of an object when viewed along two lines of sight.
 Postprocessing can precisely correct affine mismatches between views—namely scale, rotation angle, and translation—but it cannot correct parallax without using complex optical-flow, occlusion-estimation, and inpainting algorithms, which can reduce ground-truth-data quality.

-To minimize parallax, we first visually aligned the lenses of the left distorted and left ground-truth cameras to obtain a visual zero stereobase.
+We encountered a slight parallax due to inaccurate mounting of the cameras in our setup.
+To minimize it, we first visually aligned the lenses of the left distorted and left ground-truth cameras to obtain a visual zero stereobase.
 Then, using a photo from one camera and a video stream from another, we visualized the squared error between the views.
 This visualization allowed us to maximize the overlapping region by manually moving one camera.
 We achieved zero parallax through this method, but the manual alignment was time consuming.